Averek7/FlaskModel/README.md

 4. Load the trained machine learning model file into your Flask application using libraries such as pickle or joblib.
 5. Use the Flask endpoint to pass the input data to the model and get the predicted output.
 You can use the predict method of the trained model to get the output.
 6. Display the predicted output on the web page using HTML, CSS, and JavaScript.
 You can use a template engine such as Jinja2 to render the predicted output in the web page.
-7. If the user is testing multiple data items, you can allow them to upload a CSV or Zip file, and use the pandas library in Python to read the data file and pass it to the model for prediction.
+7. If the user is testing multiple data items, we can allow them to upload a CSV or Zip file, and use the pandas library in Python to read the data file and pass it to the model for prediction.
 8. Deploy your Flask web application to a web server so that it can be accessed by users from anywhere.

 With these steps, we can deploy a machine learning model on a web interface using Python and Flask, where users can test their data by either testing a single data item or uploading a file with multiple data items.

 # Lab - 9

-Language - Python and flask
+`Language - Python and flask`

 To deploy a machine learning model on the web for real-time sentiment analysis of Twitter data using Python and Flask, follow these steps: